trueos/pcbsd/src-qt5/docs/controlpanel.rst

 .. figure:: images/service.png

 Buttons make it easy to start, stop, or restart services and to set the highlighted service to be enabled or disabled whenever the system boots.
-To access this utility, go to PC-BSD® :menuselection:`Control Panel --> Service Manager` or type :command:`pc-su pc-servicemanager`.
+To access this utility, go to :menuselection:`Control Panel --> Service Manager` or type :command:`pc-su pc-servicemanager`.
 You will be prompted for your password.

 By default, services will be listed alphabetically.
 You can reorder the services by clicking on the "Service Name", "Running", or "Enabled" headers.
 Service